What’s your favourite place in your Australian travels?

-We’re no mathematicians, but it’s like trying to settle on one probability when there are so many variables, and countless more combinations of them.
-Fortunately, the right measure of conditions and experiences have come together often.
+We’re not mathematicians, but it’s like trying to settle on one probability when there are so many variables, and countless more combinations of them.
+Fortunately, the right measure of conditions and experiences do come together often.
+You just have to be out there.

-We’ve realised there is wonder and fascination of walking in the steps of our nation’s forefathers – the relevance of how recent our colonial history is, alongside the unfathomable concept and timelessness of our indigenous peoples.
+We’ve enjoyed wonder and fascination walking in the steps of our nation’s forefathers – realizing how recent and colourful our colonial history is, set against the unfathomable concept and timelessness of our indigenous nations.

-Favourite places can come from unearthing a first-rate camping spot – be it the ambience, views, space…. the peace!
+Exploring and unearthing a first-rate camping spot can be priceless – the anticipation along with the find – be it the ambience, views, space…. the peace!

-Last but not least, the human aspect – those treasured memories of good times had.
-Whether these be shared campfires, good tucker, friends gained… or at the other end of the spectrum, finding solitude and feeling like the rest of the world is lost to us for just a time.
+Last but not least, what can just soothe the soul – shared campfires, good tucker, friends gained… or at the other end of the spectrum, finding solitude and feeling like the rest of the world is lost to us for just a time.

-Here’s some of our favourites.
-No set order, or criteria – except for excluding the more well known.
+Below are some of our favourites.
+No set order or criteria, except to exclude some of the more well known.
 These are memorable to us for any, or all of the above reasons.
-Some, we had the luxury of staying around a while; others were fleeting one-night stops – and some just inspirational, and unforgettable – all favourites in their own way.
+They’re drawn from a range of experiences – following tourist trails, being in remote places, and the camp spots – some, we had the luxury of staying a while; others fleeting one-night stays – all favourites in their own way.

 PETAL POINT, TASMANIA